skabartem/stay_healthy/README.md

-# Introduction

 stayHealthy is a web app built on Django.
 It's focused on user experience, and offers personalized set of meals which are adjusted to needs of every user.

+### ✉️ Experience it LIVE on [shealthy.heroku.com](https://shealthy.heroku.com/)

 ![](readme/index.png)